R3izorr/SC2002-GRP5/README.md

 ## NTU AY 24/25 SEM 2 SC2002 Group Project:
 ## Build-To-Order (BTO) Management System

-Build-To-Order (BTO) Management System is a Java application made with a central focus on  OOD concepts such as managing housing applications, including submissions, eligibility checks, project visibility, enquiry handling, and more.
+Build-To-Order (BTO) Management System is a Java application made with a central focus on  OOD concepts.
+Feautures include managing housing applications, including submissions, eligibility checks, project visibility, enquiry handling, and more.
 This application supports multiple user roles and provides dashboards or menus that follow a user centric pattern.

 ---
 ## Links